leogalencar/KeyboardBlocker/README.md

 # KeyboardBlocker
-Simple keyboard blocker for the several purposes
+Simple keyboard blocker for the several purpose, e.g., cleaning your keyboard while it's active (for some reason).